bchaindeveloper/3D_React/README.md

 ```bash
 npm run dev
 ```
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open LocalHost with your browser to see the result.

 ## Contribute:
 Feel free to a fork the repo or notify me of any issues that are present